Social-GPT/agent/README.md

 ## 🗺️ Roadmap
 - 🖼️ Plans to automatically select images from Unsplash
 - 📣 Working on different brand communication styles
-- 🕺 Aspires to incorporate Tiktok, 📌 Pinterest, 💼 LinkedIn, and more
+- 🕺 Aspires to incorporate Tiktok, 📌 Pinterest, and more
 - 🛜 Search in web for news information and post ideas